Fast convergence rates for dose-response estimation: Conclusions and future directions

 \section{Conclusions and future directions}

-In this work, we have explored the possibility of improving existing approaches to doubly-robust estimation of a dose-response curve by considering estimators based on DR-Learning framework and higher-order influence functions.
-We have shown that an estimator akin to the higher-order estimator of the average treatment effect described in \cite{robins2017higher} perform better than existing estimators, at least under certain smoothness conditions.
-In addition, we have specialized recent advancements on regression estimation with estimated outcomes to the dose-response settings and introduced two new doubly-robust estimators of the dose-response curve.
-A small simulation experiment has corroborated our theoretical results in finite samples.
-We have also described a flexible method to bound the causal dose-response function in the presence of unmeasured confounding.
+In this work, we have explored the possibility of improving existing approaches to doubly-robust estimation of a dose–response curve.
+We specialize recent advances on regression with estimated outcomes to the dose–response setting, providing an analysis of a broad class of doubly-robust estimators.
+As our second and main contribution, we show that an estimator akin to the higher-order estimator of the average treatment effect described in \cite{robins2017higher} can improve upon existing estimators under certain smoothness conditions.
+In addition, a data analysis and simulation study illustrate and corroborate our theoretical findings in finite samples.
+In the supplementary material, we also describe a flexible method for bounding the causal dose–response function in the presence of unmeasured confounding.

 Many open questions remain.
-First, and perhaps most importantly, a minimax lower bound for estimating the dose-response curve has not been described in the literature, to the best of our knowledge.
-Computing a lower bound on the risk of any estimator of this parameter is instrumental for understanding under what conditions, if any, the higher order estimator that we have proposed can be improved.
-Second, the higher-order estimator is currently not capable of tracking the smoothness of the dose-response when the conditional density of the treatment given the covariates, viewed as a function of the treatment alone, is less smooth than the dose-response itself.
-It is unclear if this stems from an intrinsic limitation of our estimator, the upper bound on the risk that we have computed is not tight enough or this is part of the minimax rate.
-A potential avenue for future research is to investigate the possibility of constructing a higher-order estimator that is based on regressions of some particular pseudo-outcomes onto $A$.
+First, and perhaps most importantly, a minimax lower bound for estimating the dose–response curve has not yet been established in the literature, to the best of our knowledge.
+Deriving such a bound would help clarify under what conditions, if any, the higher-order estimator proposed here can be improved.

+Second, the higher-order estimator is currently unable to adapt to situations where the conditional density of the treatment given the covariates, viewed as a function of the treatment alone, is less smooth than the dose–response itself.
+It is unclear whether this reflects an intrinsic limitation of the estimator, a lack of tightness in the upper bound on the risk that we have derived, or a fundamental aspect of the minimax rate.
+A possible direction for future work is to investigate the construction of higher-order estimators based on regressions of suitable pseudo-outcomes onto $A$.

-Finally, our results are about convergence of the estimators in mean-square-error.
-We leave the study of the inferential properties of the estimators discussed here for future work.
+Finally, our results concern the convergence of the estimators in mean squared error.
+We leave the study of their inferential properties, as well as the development of data-driven procedures for selecting the hyperparameters, as important directions for future research.